-Zelenskyy vows to only use Tomahawks against Russian military targets
+Zelenskyy promises to only use Tomahawks against Russian military targets

 Writing on X, the Ukrainian president called his latest conversation with Trump “very productive”, noting that they had discussed strengthening his country’s “air defence, resilience, and long-range capabilities”.
 It was the second time the pair had spoken in as many days.

-On Monday, Trump said he would only agree to provide Kyiv with Tomahawks if he knew what it planned to do with them.
-He added, without giving further details, that he had “sort of made a decision” over the issue.
+On Monday, Trump said he would only agree to Tomahawks to Ukraine if he knew what it planned to do with them.
+He also noted, without giving further details, that he had “sort of made a decision” over the issue.

 Given that their range is 2,500km (1,550 miles), Ukraine could use the weapons to strike deep inside Russia.

+“They’d like to have Tomahawks.
+That’s a step up,” Trump said, referring to the Ukrainians.

+“The Tomahawk is an incredible weapon; very offensive weapon.
+And honestly, Russia does not need that,” Trump added.

-In comments published on Sunday, Kremlin spokesperson Dmitry Peskov said the topic was of “extreme concern” to Russia.
+In comments published earlier on Sunday, Kremlin spokesperson Dmitry Peskov said the topic was of “extreme concern” to Russia.

 “Now is really a very dramatic moment in terms of the fact that tensions are escalating from all sides,” he told Russian state television reporter Pavel Zarubin.

-Peskov said Moscow would have to bear in mind that some versions of the missile are able to carry nuclear warheads.
+Peskov said that Russia would have to bear in mind that some versions of the missile are able to carry nuclear warheads.

 The Kremlin spokesperson’s remarks came as French President Emmanuel Macron condemned the latest Russian strikes on Ukraine’s energy infrastructure.